Singing with a Purpose: Saint John’s Hospice Choir Breaks the Stigmas of Homelessness

 “I’ve been clean for six years, and I credit it to being part of the Good Shepherd Singers, which helps me stay focused and stay clean,” he said.
 “I am responsible for showing up for practice because they look forward to me being a part of this.
 I’m always excited to sing with these guys.”

-The Good Shepherd Program, run by SJH, is a 12-bed residence for individuals who have HIV/AIDS.
+The Good Shepherd Program, run by SJH, is a 12-bed residence for individuals experiencing homelessness who are medically fragile.
 SJH is a nationally recognized leader in providing essential residential and day services including shelter, meals, mail services, clean clothing, case management, medical assistance, and medical and behavioral healthcare services to individuals and families experiencing homelessness and poverty.
 Each year, more than 250 men experiencing homelessness receive shelter at SJH, Good Shepherd, and the overnight emergency shelter referred to as the Coffee House.

 The Good Shepherd Singers practice every Wednesday at 4:00 p.m. in the chapel at SJH.
 Since the group’s inception, Martin noticed how many members of the group cherish the Good Shepherd Singers and the comradery it gives them.